ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 So far, we applied beam decoding as search strategy.
 However, the beam decoder introduces search errors.
 SGNMT supports a variety of decoding strategies such as greedy, beam, depth-first search, and A* search.
 To do an exhaustive search over the lattice, use the depth-first search decoder::

-  $ python $SGNMT/decode.py --decoder dfs --predictors nmt,fst --fst_path hiero/lats/%d.fst --config_file tut.ini
+  $ python $SGNMT/decode.py --decoder dfs --predictors nmt,fst --fst_path hiero/lats/%d.fst --config_file tut.ini --nmt_config tut.ini
   (...)
   2016-05-19 15:43:33,713 INFO: Next sentence (ID: 1): 1543 7 1491 1359 1532 692 9 6173
   2016-05-19 15:43:35,926 INFO: Decoded (ID: 1): 1511 7 1422 84829 894 30 8 10453